avcor/obsidian/forexRetest/z_books/The Market Never Sleep/Ch - 11 Managing Risk in Global Market.md

 ### Strategies for managing risk while day trading
 Worry about risk first then only consider reward Calculate risk of every trade
 ### Manage the business and the money in a trading account
+Rule of thumb author does not lose more than 1/3 Average Daily Range of stock.
+Amount that most likely to lost during trading session or week
 ### Review